TestieTendie/Batch-SteamID-Retriever/README.md

 # Batch SteamID Retriever

-A web application for retrieving SteamIDs in batch by inputting Steam profile URLs (/profiles/permalink) or Steam id URLs (/id/username).
+A React JS application for retrieving SteamIDs in batch by inputting Steam profile URLs (/profiles/permalink) or Steam id URLs (/id/username).
 The project aims to simplify the process of converting Steam profile URLs or SteamID64s (which is what profile links use) to the SteamID format (STEAM_X:Y:Z).
 It provides a user-friendly interface where users can enter multiple profile URLs or IDs and obtain the corresponding SteamIDs for further use.

 ## Functionality